-This year's scholarship program was generously funded by the Peter Pharis Foundation as well as the Savvas Learning Company, and Dr. Harris.
+This year's scholarship program was generously funded by the Peter Pharis Foundation, Savvas Learning Company, and Dr. Harris.

-"We thank the Peter Pharis Foundaton, Savvas, and Dr. Harris for their generosity and congratulate this year's scholarship winners as they join the ranks of our past scholarship recipients," said Council Executive Ray Hart.
+"We thank the Peter Pharis Foundation, Savvas Learning Company, and Dr. Harris for their generosity and congratulate this year's scholarship winners as they join the ranks of our past scholarship recipients," said Council Executive Ray Hart.
 "It's inspiring to witness the positive impact this scholarship has on their lives and to continue to support the next generation of urban students pursuing math- and science- related degrees."